-This web page provides information on FDA’s TRG Rapid Inquiry Program (TRIP), which will operate as part of FDA’s Tissue Reference Group (TRG).
-The TRIP will help manufacturers of human cells, tissues, and cellular and tissue-based products (HCT/Ps), including those stakeholders that market HCT/Ps to physicians or patients (hereafter referred to collectively as regulated industry), obtain a rapid, preliminary, informal, non-binding assessment from FDA regarding how specific HCT/Ps are regulated.
-The TRIP is a temporary program of the TRG, effective June 12, 2019, to December 31, 2019.
+This web page provides information on FDA’s TRG Rapid Inquiry Program (TRIP), which operates as part of FDA’s Tissue Reference Group (TRG).
+The TRIP helps manufacturers of human cells, tissues, and cellular and tissue-based products (HCT/Ps), including stakeholders (hereafter referred to collectively as regulated industry) that market HCT/Ps to physicians or patients, obtain a rapid, preliminary, informal, non-binding assessment from FDA regarding how specific HCT/Ps are regulated.
+The TRIP is a temporary program of the TRG, which when originally announced, was effective from June 12, 2019 to December 31, 2019.
+In December 2019, we announced that the program would be extended until March 31, 2020.
+In March 2020, we announced that the program would again be extended until October 31, 2020.
+As a result of the July 2020 update to FDA’s guidance document, Regulatory Considerations for Human Cells, Tissues, and Cellular and Tissue-Based Products: Minimal Manipulation and Homologous Use, extending the period of enforcement discretion for certain HCT/Ps through May 2021, FDA is extending the TRIP through March 31, 2021.

 HCT/Ps are defined in 21 CFR 1271.3(d) as articles containing or consisting of human cells or tissues that are intended for implantation, transplantation, infusion, or transfer into a human recipient.
 Because of the unique nature of HCT/Ps, FDA proposed and in 2005 implemented a tiered, risk-based approach to the regulation of HCT/Ps.
 The tiered, risk-based approach is contained in a set of regulations commonly referred to as the “tissue rules.”
 These regulations can be found in 21 CFR Part 1271.